globulus/simi/README.md

 * If no rescue blocks are found by the time interpreter executes the next global statement, the program will crash.
 * If a rescue block is encountered during normal program execution, it is executed with a *nil* parameter.

 You can think of all the code above a rescue block as a part of try block, with the catch/except and else blocks being the if/else of the rescue block.
 The finally part is unecessary as all the statements above the rescue block are a part of the same scope as the statements below it.
-Check out the example above, rewritten in Python:
+Check out the example above, rewritten in **Python**:

 ```python
 def testAbs():